jjpeleato/ps-admin-panel-legacy/README.md

 ### Configure file `settings.php`

 The `settings.php` file is the core of the module's configuration.
 It is used to define the structure and content of the admin panel, and should be placed in the root directory of the module.

+Currently, the module supports five field types: `switch`, `text`, `html`, `video` and `image`.
+To add, modify, or remove fields in the admin panel, you need to use the constant `PS_ADMIN_PANEL_LEGACY_FIELDS`.

+As a reference, you can check the `settings.php` file, which includes a complete example with all available configuration options for the fields.

 ### Project structure